microsoft/edge-ai/Position Paper and Solution ADR LIbrary/AML on Arc-enabled K8s.md

 - RBAC separation per cluster is missing out of the box (as the Git permissions are for an entire repo).
 - Flux reconciliation engine runs continuously preventing clear maintenance windows out of the box, often prohibitive in manufacturing scenarios, though this can be addressed with approaches such as [Refactoring GitOps repository to support both real-time and reconciliation window changes](https://dev.to/mahrrah/refactoring-gitops-repository-to-support-both-real-time-and-reconciliation-window-changes-2cc) and [How to enable reconciliation windows using Flux and K8s native components](https://dev.to/mahrrah/how-to-enable-reconciliation-windows-using-flux-and-k8s-native-components-2d4i).

+## Consequences

+The decision to go for the integrated offering of AML Arc Extension allows for building a Demonstrator that achieves the goals, within a period of less than 3 weeks.
+It does not however aim to solve the scale problem of 100's of edges, models and versions of models.

-## 4. Future considerations
+## Future considerations

-The choice not to use a GitOps approach at this time specifically to deploy Azure ML models does not prevent changing to a GitOps or a combination approach in the future.
+The choice not to use a GitOps approach currently to deploy Azure ML models does not prevent changing to a GitOps or a combination approach in the future.
 Both approaches deploy docker containers from a registry, and most components would be reused regardless of terminal decision.

 Some elements to highlight influencing future decisions: